-Students must maintain satisfactory citizenship during the eighth grade year as described in the Student Handbook.
-Eighth grade students who do not maintain 5 merit points may lose the opportunity to participate in all graduation activities (attending the dance, 8th grade BBQ, and the promotion ceremony) until they have recovered the lost merit points.
-Additional details regarding merit pont loss and recovery can be found in the "Discipline" section of the handbook.
+Students must maintain satisfactory citizenship during the eighth-grade year as described in the Student Handbook.
+Eighth-grade students who have had disciplinary actions due to serious, significant, and/or repetitive situations may lose privileges of the celebration activities.
+Additionally, all students must have all 5 merit points before the start of each activity or he/she may lose the promotion activities (8th-grade BBQ, the talent show, the dance and/or the promotion ceremony) until they have recovered the lost merit points.
+Additional details regarding merit point loss and recovery can be found in the "Discipline" section of the handbook.